davidmatei1902/email-spam-classifier/README.md

-# Project Documentation: Spam vs. Ham Email Classification
+# Spam vs. Ham Email Classification

 This document outlines the methodology and rationale behind implementing a Machine Learning solution to classify email messages as **Ham** (legitimate) or **Spam**.